 Address: 300 South Military Trail, Boca Raton, Florida

-4. Children's Science Explorium
+4. Get Intrigued at the Children's Science Explorium

 The only thing better than the Children's Science Explorium's interactive exhibits is its price - entrance is free!
 Located within Sugar Sand Park, this fun, hands-on museum is a perfect place for families to take a break from the hot sun.
 It's fun, air-conditioned, and big enough to entertain kids without being so huge they'll cry for a nap while you're halfway through.